 Begin by caching water near the Homer Wilson (Blue Creek) Ranch.
 This scenic overlook is located at mile 8.1 along the Ross Maxwell Scenic Drive.
-Hike down the trail and cache your water in the convenient storage box.
+Hike down the trail and cache your water in the storage box.
 Ensure your name and date are written on your bottles.
 Caching water will make the difference between a dangerous experience and a fun backcountry excursion.

-After caching water, head to the Chisos Basin Trailhead to begin the hike.From the Chisos Basin Trailhead (elevation 5,400'), hike up the Pinnacles Trail 3.5 miles to the Pinnacles Summit (elevation 7,000'), then follow the Boot Canyon Trail.
+From the Chisos Basin Trailhead (elevation 5,400'), hike up the Pinnacles Trail 3.5 miles to Toll Mountain Pass (elevation 7,000'), then follow the Boot Canyon Trail.
 After one mile you will pass Boot Spring (usually dry).
-Along the canyon bottom you may see stagnant pools of water left by recent rains (if any).
-In another 0.3 miles you'll arrive at the junction of the Boot Canyon and Juniper Canyon trails.
-Follow the Juniper Canyon Trail where you will soon leave shade and descend steeply (3,000') for 6.2 miles to the desert below.
+Along the canyon bottom you may see stagnant pools of water left by any recent rains.
+In another 0.3 miles you willl arrive at the junction of the Boot Canyon and Juniper Canyon trails.
+Follow the Juniper Canyon Trail where you will soon leave the shade and descend steeply (3,000') for 6.2 miles to the desert below.
 After 2.6 miles you will arrive at Upper Juniper Spring (usually dry).
-Past the spring the trail drops into desert grasslands where there are many nice places to camp.
-Backpackers must camp at least 0.5 mile from the end of the Juniper Canyon Trail and the Juniper Canyon Road.
+Past the spring the trail drops into desert grasslands of lower Juniper Canyon where there are many nice places to camp.

 Three miles further is the remnants of the Homer Wilson (Blue Creek) Ranch.
 The Ross Maxwell Scenic Drive is only 0.25 mile away from this point.
-After rehydrating (from you water cache), continue up Blue Creek Canyon for at least 0.5 mile and begin searching for a campsite (remember, you must be at least 0.5 mile from the road, and out of sight of the road).
+After collecting your cached water and rehydrating, continue up Blue Creek Canyon for at least 0.5 mile and begin searching for a campsite (remember, you must be at least 0.5 mile from the road, and out of sight of the road).

-The last day of your trek begins with the ascent up Blue Creek Canyon.
+The last day of your trek begins with the steep ascent up Blue Creek Canyon.
 The Blue Creek Trail climbs steadily 2,500' for 5.5 miles into the High Chisos woodlands.
 The beginning of the trail passes in and out of several sandy washes so watch for rock cairns marking the way.

-The Laguna Meadow Trail and flat ground.The Laguna Meadow Trail winds around the western flanks of Emory Peak and offers nice views of the highest point in Big Bend National Park.
-After one mile, you will arrive at the Laguna Meadow Trail summit.
+The Laguna Meadow Trail winds around the western flanks of Emory Peak.
+After one mile you will arrive at the Laguna Meadow Trail summit.
 The Chisos Basin will lies below and the rooftops of the Chisos Mountains Lodge will be visible.
 The remaining 3.5 miles of the hike is a gradual descent to the Chisos Basin.